na-na-hi/renget/archive/LiminalCrossroads2.md

 His muzzle appears to suppress the feeling, however.
 He exhales deeply as he stands up on his four legs a bit more confidently.
 As though readying himself, his stare grows just as assertive.
 The calm, raspy voice that comes out of him is completely non-confrontational:

 “You listen to me now.
 Do you want to know what I think?
-This is all still bullshit and you’ll be hard pressed to change my mind about it.
-The way I see it, there have to be two outcomes: either we’re *both* dead or we’re *both* alive.
+I think that this is all still bullshit.
+Unfortunately you’ll be hard pressed to change my mind about it.
+The way I see it, there have to be two outcomes: either we’re both dead or we’re both alive.
 I’d rather believe that a bomb went off inside my apartment and I died painlessly.
 I’d also rather believe that this is all a fabrication of your mind as EMTs haul your body to Intensive Care in one piece.
 Occam’s Razor works better for me on the latter.

 You said it yourself.
 You claim that there’s a large gap in your memory where you felt like you were having an empty dream?
 I could say the same exact thing myself.
 As far as I can see, I cannot call our circumstances any different.
 Until I can confirm that hypothesis, there’s no way I’m going to call you dead.
 Not a chance.